-Here are some more tips and resources that can help with spending plans.
+Here are some more resources that can help with spending plans and balancing a budget.

 Certificate of Completion

-If you’d like to certify that you’ve completed this module, be sure to contact a UW-Extension Family Living Educator to find out about program requirements.
+If you’d like to certify that you’ve completed this module, be sure to contact a UW-Madison Extension Financial Educator to find out about program requirements.